 I was in a class with a fantastic lithographer and he liked my work, so invited me to work with him that summer.
 During your studies, you do a lot of work like this, similar to an apprenticeship with a master artist.
 Master artists open doors for you, both in your thinking and opportunities.

-When the passion takes over When did you know that you wanted this to be your life?
+When did you know that you wanted this to be your life?

 During my foundation course I was sure this was what I really wanted to do for the rest of my life.
 When you’re totally in love with something, you think ‘I can do this, I want to do this, I will do this.’
 It was just a matter of how.

 I knew that I was going to do printmaking after college and luckily, it turned out that two boys from the same school felt the same.
 We all like doing this, we want to have a place to do it, so let’s get some presses and we’ll have a studio.
 Then we realised we’d need people to be part of it so we could all contribute and split the costs, so we decided to rent out some of the space for other artists to use.

 It wasn’t scary for me, it was the opposite because it came from a place of knowing exactly what I wanted.
 I told myself it’s got to be full-time, no matter what it takes – I’m going to be a printmaker, I’ll set up my own studio.

 It’s hard though.
 The first three years are hard.
 You need to stick at it for three years and then ‘it’ happens.
 I don’t know how, it just does.
 After this many decades of working, I know that it does.